 Acceleration: Acceleration is the rate of change of velocity with respect to time.
 It is a vector quantity.
 It has magnitude and direction.
 It is measured in meters per second2 (m\s2 ), and the dimension is LT-2.

 Force: Force is a push or a pull.
 When two objects interact with each other, the object changes its position based on the force acting on it.
 You apply force to move an object from its place and you also apply force to stop a moving object.
-SI unit of force is Newton named after the scientist.
+The SI unit of force is Newton named after the scientist named Newton.
 It is basically kgm/s2 (kilogram - meter per second2), and the dimension is LMT-2.

 SI Units: The international system of units called the SI units is derived from the metrics system.
 The basic 7 measurable quantities are standardized, and they use the units listed below in the table.
 There are the basic 7 units of measurement, and the rest other units are derived from here like the area, volume, force, acceleration, etc we just discussed above.
 Please find below the seven different quantities and their units of measurements.